ardasalvarlilar/todo-app-react-redux/README.md

 # React + Vite
-in this react project did not used any state handled states with redux
+in this react project did not used any state.
+Handled states with redux